MobileTeleSystems/data-rentgen/mddocs/docs/en/reference/database/index.md

 ## Partitions

-After migrations are performed, it is required to run [`create-partitions-cli`](create-partitions-cli) which creates partitions for some tables in the database.
+After migrations are performed, it is required to run [`create-partitions-cli`][create-partitions-cli] which creates partitions for some tables in the database.
 By default, it creates monthly partitions, for current and next month.
 This can be changed by overriding command args.

 This script should run on schedule, depending on partitions granularity.
 Scheduling can be done by adding a dedicated entry to [crontab](https://help.ubuntu.com/community/CronHowto).

-It's strongly recommended also to add old partitions cleanup script to cron [`cleanup-partitions-cli`](cleanup-partitions-cli).
+It's strongly recommended also to add old partitions cleanup script to cron [`cleanup-partitions-cli`][cleanup-partitions-cli].
 Scheduling setup is same is for creating of partitions.

 ## Analytic views

 Along with migrations few analytics views are created.
-These are managed by [`refresh-analytic-views-cli`](refresh-analytic-views-cli), and should be executed by schedule.
+These are managed by [`refresh-analytic-views-cli`][refresh-analytic-views-cli], and should be executed by schedule.

 ## Seeding

 By default, database is created with no data.
-To seed database with some examples, use [`db-seed-cli`](db-seed-cli).
+To seed database with some examples, use [`db-seed-cli`][db-seed-cli].

 ## Requirements